Dental Implants – Willowbrook, IL

 Benefits of Dental Implants

+Did you know that more than 3 million people in the United States have dental implants and that more than 500,000 are placed each year?
+These permanent prosthetics are changing lives every day, giving patients like yourself who are suffering from tooth loss the opportunity to embrace a better quality of life.
 The biggest advantage of dental implants is that they replace the underlying root system of your missing teeth, which is something that traditional restorations are unable to address on their own.
 Obviously, new roots mean that your prosthetic teeth will stay firmly in place, but it also provides stimulation for your jawbone so that it does not break down.
 This way, the jaw stays strong and continues to maintain the youthful shape of your face.
-Other key advantages of dental implants include:
+Other key benefits of dental implants in Willowbrook include:

-- Improved biting force that allows you to eat tougher foods without having to worry about your teeth slipping out of place.
+- Eat the Foods You Love: Improved biting force that allows you to eat tougher foods without having to worry about your teeth slipping out of place.

-- A highly natural feel and appearance that is the next best thing to having your real teeth again.
+- Natural Look and Feel: A highly natural feel and appearance that is the next best thing to having your real teeth again.

 Are Dental Implants Right for You?